 Credit unions are nonprofit organizations owned by their members and often offer lower interest rates than banks.
 They usually have fewer services and loan options available than banks, but they can be a great choice for borrowers who qualify.
 Private mortgage lenders offer a wide range of loan products and services, but their interest rates tend to be higher than those offered by banks and credit unions.
 Private lenders are more likely to approve riskier borrowers, making them an attractive option for some people.

 Finally, government-backed lenders such as the Federal Housing Administration (FHA) or Department of Veterans Affairs (VA) offer mortgages that are insured by the government.
 These loans usually have lower interest rates and are available to borrowers who may not qualify for other types of loans.
 Interest rates vary from lender to lender, so it’s important to shop around and compare rates before making a decision.
 To give you an idea of the range of interest rates available in the US, banks typically offer mortgage rates between 4.00% and 4.50%, while credit unions offer rates between 3.00% and 3.75%.

-Private lenders may offer rates as low as 2.00%, while government-backed lenders tend to offer the lowest rates, with some as low as 1.50%.
+Loan TypeWhen it comes to mortgages in the US, there are two main types of loans available: fixed-rate and adjustable-rate mortgages.
 Fixed-rate mortgages offer a set interest rate for the duration of the loan, while adjustable-rate mortgages (ARMs) have an initial period with a fixed interest rate that changes over time.

 Fixed-Rate MortgagesFixed-rate mortgages are the most common type of mortgage available in the US.
 These loans offer a set interest rate for the duration of the loan, typically ranging from 10 to 30 years.

 The longer the loan term, the lower the monthly payments.
 However, longer loan terms also mean more interest paid over the life of the loan.
 Generally, interest rates on fixed-rate mortgages are higher than adjustable-rate mortgages.